diamond buying guide

 The best answer?
 Wear the ring the way you prefer, there is no standard (or even strong tradition) for the "point" direction, and no right or wrong answer.
 Many wearers feel that wearing the ring pointed toward the fingernails provides a slimming look for the fingers.

-Pear Diamond engagement rings Pear Diamonds require specialized settings -- particularly with an added prong to protect the point of the diamond.
 The example here shows a six prong setting.
-Five prongs support the bulk of the diamond and the sixth prong protects the fragile point.
+Five prongs support the bulk of the diamond and the sixth prong supports and protects the fragile point.

 Where to buy Pear Diamonds